Månz Karlsson

-Månz Karlsson (born 4 April 1989 in Växjö) is a Swedish footballer who plays for Östers IF as a defender.
+Månz Karlsson (born 4 April 1989) is a Swedish footballer who plays for Kosta IF as a defender.
 Karlsson's nicknamed Elaka Månz (Mean Månz), because of his tackles that often generated yellow cards.

 Club career

 Östers IF

 Born and raised in Växjö, Karlsson played youth level football for both Växjö Norra IF and later Östers IF.
 He got promoted to the first team of Östers IF in 2008, when they played in Division 1.
 He managed to help the team advance to Allsvenskan for the 2013 season, in which he played 28 games and scored two goals. Östers IF got relegated to Superettan the same year.

 Åtvidabergs FF

 Karlsson wanted to continue playing first tier football, so he decided to move from Växjö to play with Åtvidabergs FF for the 2014 season.
 He signed a three-year-long contract with the club.
 His first goal for Åtvidabergs FF came against Gefle IF on 21 April 2014.